patternhelloworld/docker-blue-green-runner/README.md

 # In case you use a Mac, you are not available with 'host.docker.internal', so change 'host.docker.internal' to your host IP in the ./.env file.
 sudo bash run.sh
 ```
+- If you would like to use your SSL certificates, refer to ```.env.java.real.commercial.ssl.sample, samples/spring-sample-h-auth/DockerfileCommercialSSL```

 ## Environment Variables
 ```shell